craigatk/opentelemetry-gradle-plugin/README.md

 | `test.failure.stacktrace` | If the test failed, abbreviated stack trace of the failure |
 | `task.name`               | Name of the task, e.g. `test` |

+### Remote parent trace

+Some CI execution systems such as Jenkins have support for creating a trace of the full CI execution, where the Gradle build is just part of that whole execution.

+Starting with plugin version `1.7.0`, the plugin will auto-detect these remote parent span and trace IDs when they are passed in as environment variables and make the Gradle build part of that overall trace.

+By default, the plugin uses parent environment variables named `SPAN_ID` and `TRACE_ID` - and those can be configured if needed with plugin config parameters `parentSpanIdEnvVarName` and `parentTraceIdEnvVarName`.

 ## Usage

 ### Add plugin